 “Scouting rises within you and inspires you to put forth your best.”- Juliette Gordon Low Riverbend helps scouts develop an active appreciation for nature through our many tailored programs.
 From badge programs to service days to overnights spent at our center, Riverbend offers plenty of options to help scouts along their path!

-Girl Scouts of the USA stress the development of important qualities including leadership, strong values and social conscience.
+Girl Scouts emphasize problem solving, healthy relationships, challenge seeking and learning and developing a strong sense of self.
 Riverbend is committed to offering hands-on, nature-based STEM programs designed for girls.

 Programs are geared toward helping Brownies have a positive experience in nature.
 Whether it's through making a s'more, learning recycling basics or catching a frog at our pond, Brownies will experience the delight of being outside!